On Hardness and Approximation of Broadcasting in Structured Graphs: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we advanced the study of \telebr by establishing new hardness results and developing approximation schemes for specific graph families.
-On the hardness side, we resolved long-standing questions by proving NP-hardness for $k$-cycle and $k$-path graphs.
-On the algorithmic side, we presented polynomial-time approximation schemes (PTAS) for \telebr in both $k$-cycle and $k$-path graphs.
-We also introduced an exact algorithm for graphs of bounded bandwidth, thereby extending the tractable frontier of the problem.
+On the hardness side, we proved NP-hardness for very restricted families of \kcycle and \kpath graphs.
+On the algorithmic side, we presented efficient polynomial-time approximation schemes (EPTASs) for both \kcycle and \kpath graphs; to the best of our knowledge, these are the first PTAS-type results for \telebr.
+We also introduced an optimal, polynomial-time algorithm for graphs of bounded cutwidth, thereby extending the tractable frontier of the problem.
+Finally, we developed a polynomial-time approximation algorithm for split graphs that improves upon the previously known factor--2.

-As future work, it would be interesting to adapt the integer covering formulations to other broadcasting models or broader sparse graph classes.
-In particular, for series–parallel graphs, our hardness result via $k$-path graphs rules out tractability, yet, to the best of our knowledge, no constant-factor approximation is currently known.
+A possible direction for future work is to improve the approximation factor for split graphs.
+In particular, it remains an open question whether Polynomial Time Approximation Schemes (PTASs) exist for these graph classes.
+The major open problem in this domain is determining whether a constant-factor approximation exists for general graphs.
+While progress on this question has been slow, the algorithmic ideas developed in this work may be applicable to broadcasting in other families of sparse graphs.
+For example, it would be interesting to adapt the integer covering formulations to other broadcasting models or broader sparse graph classes.
+For series–parallel graphs, our hardness result via \kpath graphs rules out tractability, yet, to the best of our knowledge, no constant-factor approximation is currently known.